RShirohara/unified-webnovel/packages/pxast/README.md

 **PageHeading** can be used where [**flow**][dfn-flow-content] content is expected.
 It has no content model.

+A `pageNumber` field must be present.
+A value of `1` is said to be the minimum value.

 For example, the following text:

 ```text